 Creating a class and adding students

-With Google Classroom you can create as many classes as you want.
-To create a class just click on the + button on the right side and fill in the details.
+In Google Classroom you can create as many classes as you want.
+To create a class just click the “+” button on the right side of the screen and fill in the details.

 After you create the class, you will see it on the left side of your screen.
-Next step is to add students into this class.
-There are two ways to do it -- either by inviting them via email or sharing the code provided by Google Classroom.
+Next step is to add students to this class.
+There are two ways to do it: either by inviting them via email or sharing the code provided by the platform.

 Building topics for the lesson

-If you already have your class, the next step to do is to create a topic for the lesson.
-All you need is to choose ‘Classwork’ section, to click on ‘Create’ > Topic.
-Now you can add tasks in that topic.
+If you already have a class, the next step is to create a lesson topic.
+All you need to do is to choose “Classwork” section and click “Create > Topic”.
+After that you can add tasks to that topic.

-Holding discussions and testing knowledge with the Questions Feature
+Holding discussions and testing knowledge with the Question Tool

-If you are about to start a discussion with your students or test their knowledge on any material, the Questions feature will definitely turn out to be useful.
-You can create questions that require short answers or multiple choice.
-Furthermore, you again have an opportunity to add a file, a YouTube video, or a link to the question.
+If you are about to start a discussion with your students or test their knowledge on any material, the Questions will definitely be useful.
+You can create short or multiple choice questions.
+Furthermore, you can add a file, a YouTube video or a link to the question.

-Google Classroom allows teachers to make announcements, to have some conversation based on them and to post reminders about assignment due dates to your students.
+Google Classroom teacher account allows making announcements, having conversations based on them and posting reminders about homework.
 Both you and your students can respond to these announcements.

-To add materials in your topic, click on ‘Create’> Materials.
-Here you can add any type of material -- Google Docs, Google Sheets, Syllabus, videos, PDF files, etc. Use the About section of Google Classroom to save classroom materials that you and your students will probably need throughout the school year.
+To add materials into your topic, click “Create > Materials”.
+You can add any type of material: Google Docs, Google Sheets, Syllabus, videos, PDF files, etc. Use the “About” section to save the materials that you and your students will probably need throughout the school year.

-Check the link to find tutorials created by teachers.
+Check the link to the tutorials created by teachers.

-Google Classroom is a great tool for working with your students, giving and checking the tasks, grading, getting and giving feedback.
-It is a modern resource to engage your students in the learning process and face new challenges that technology offers us.
-So hurry up to use the ‘fruits’ of Google in your classroom.
+Google Classroom is a great tool for working with your students, giving some tasks and checking them, grading, getting and giving feedback.
+It is a modern resource to engage your students in the learning process and face new challenges offered by technology.